aws/aws-graviton-getting-started/README.md

 # Getting Started with Ampere CPUs Technical Guide

-This repository provides technical guidance for users and developers using [Amazon EC2 instances powered by AWS Graviton processors](https://aws.amazon.com/ec2/graviton/) (including the latest generation Graviton3 processors).
+This repository provides technical guidance for users and developers using instances using Ampere Computing processors.
 While it calls out specific features of the Graviton processors themselves, this repository is also generally useful for anyone running code on Arm-based systems.

 # Contents
 * [Transitioning to Graviton](#transitioning-to-graviton)